shuuuvo/quizgame-c/README.md

 # Mini Quiz Game in C
-My first mini project in C, for C programing language course.
+My first mini project in C, for C programing language (CSE115) course in my bachelor.

 ## Description
 This quiz game mini project in C is a consoled based application created using c programming language.
 This system is a simple mini project and compiled in Code::Blocks IDE using GCC compiler.
 In this project, the user is asked a series of questions and is offered a monetary prize for each accurate answer.